Honduran Coffee: Brands and Buying Guide

 Volcanica Coffee is known for sourcing some of the world’s finest coffee beans.
 They specialize in volcanic origins, where the high altitude and mineral-rich soil provide ideal growing conditions for Arabica coffee.
 You can buy any whole coffee bean or ground fresh to order.

-The dominant notes are honeysuckle, tea-like lemongrass, and berry, bright flavors enhanced by the lighter medium roast.
+The dominant notes in this naturally sweet coffee are graham cracker, brown sugar, and stone fruit.
 Try brewing this one with a Chemex or Kalita Wave.

 How to Choose the Best Honduran Coffee Beans